robertorosero/pyhtonmig/Doc/library/exceptions.rst

 .. exception:: OSError

-   This class is derived from :exc:`EnvironmentError` and is used primarily as the :mod:`os` module's ``os.error`` exception.
-See :exc:`EnvironmentError` above for a description of the possible associated values.
+   .. index:: module: errno

+   This exception is derived from :exc:`EnvironmentError`.
+It is raised when a function returns a system-related error (not for illegal argument types or other incidental errors).
+The :attr:`errno` attribute is a numeric error code from :cdata:`errno`, and the :attr:`strerror` attribute is the corresponding string, as would be printed by the C function :cfunc:`perror`.
+   See the module :mod:`errno`, which contains names for the error codes defined by the underlying operating system.

+   For exceptions that involve a file system path (such as :func:`chdir` or :func:`unlink`), the exception instance will contain a third attribute, :attr:`filename`, which is the file name passed to the function.

 .. exception:: OverflowError

    Raised when the result of an arithmetic operation is too large to be represented.
-This cannot occur for long integers (which would rather raise :exc:`MemoryError` than give up).
+This cannot occur for integers (which would rather raise :exc:`MemoryError` than give up).
 Because of the lack of standardization of floating point exception handling in C, most floating point operations also aren't checked.